ashaneo/Digit-Detection-with-Neural-Networks/README.md

 # Digit-Detection-with-Neural-Networks

 ## Overview:
 This code implements a Digit Detection system using a Deep Neural Network (DNN).
 It's designed to recognize hand-written digits from images.
-The code is written in Python and utilizes essential deep learning libraries.
+The code is written in Python and utilizes essential deep-learning libraries.
 This project showcases your proficiency in computer vision and machine learning.

 ## Key Components